 It’s important to know that both constricted and dilated pupils can also be a sign that your cat is unwell or in pain.

-The ears are powerful communicators and often give away a cat’s real thoughts, even if they try to hide what they are thinking and feeling.
-Monitoring a cat’s pupils, posture, and overall behavior alongside its ear position will help you get a better insight into your cat’s personality.
-Understanding what triggers your cat’s emotions also enables you to create a more peaceful environment that your cat can feel more comfortable in.
+The ears are powerful communicators and often give away a cat’s real thoughts, even if they try to hide them.
+Monitoring a cat’s pupils, posture, and behavior alongside its ear position will help you get a better insight into your cat’s personality.